canonical/microceph/docs/reference/canonical-ceph-hardware-recommendations/disaggregated-architecture.rst

 In some cases, customers prefer to have a set of nodes dedicated to control plane services, with the Ceph OSDs separated.
 The control plane nodes would host the Ceph MON service.
-It is preferred to host the RadosGW or MDS services on the Ceph OSD nodes, so that the RadosGW and MDS services scale out with the increase of the storage cluster itself.
+It is preferred to host the RGW or MDS services on the Ceph OSD nodes, so that the RGW and MDS services scale out with the increase of the storage cluster itself.

 Considering a generic use case, the specifications below are recommended: